rastislavcore/gitprofile/README.md

 ### Blog Posts

-If you have [medium](https://medium.com) or [dev](https://dev.to) account, you can show your recent blog posts in here just by providing your medium/dev username.
+If you have a [medium](https://medium.com) or [dev](https://dev.to) account, you can show your recent blog posts here by providing your medium/dev username.
 You can limit how many posts to display (Max is `10`).

 ```ts
 // gitprofile.config.ts